 If you are married to a British citizen, your requirements are slightly different.
 Your requirements will depend on your individual situation, but the Home Office requires that you:

-- Have not been absent from the UK for more than 90 days in the 12 months immediately prior to the submission of your application;
+- have not been absent from the UK for more than 90 days in the 12 months immediately prior to the submission of your application;

-- Are not subject to any time limit for which you may remain in the UK at the date of your application;
+- are not subject to any time limit for which you may remain in the UK at the date of your application;

-- Fulfil the Good Character requirement;
+- fulfil the Good Character requirement; and

-- Have sufficient proficiency of a UK language (English, Welsh, or Scottish Gaelic).
+- have sufficient proficiency of a UK language (English, Welsh, or Scottish Gaelic).

 British citizenship FAQs